 Testing, scoring methodology and correlation between the evaluators

-The students' responses were scored by 3 evaluators for determining the Inter-Rating 0, 1, 2 as follows:
+The students' responses were scored by three evaluators to determine the Inter-Rating 0, 1, 2 as follows:

-No response, or irrelevant one scored zero points (0).
+No response or an irrelevant one scored zero points (0).

-A lower-order cognitive skill (LOCS) level response scored one point (1).
+A lower-order cognitive skill (LOCS)-level response scored one point (1).

-A HOCS level response scored two points (2).
+A HOCS-level response scored two points (2).

-A LOCS level response is an algorithmic, simplistic-trivial and/or one-dimensional.
-The LOCS range is characterized by an algorithmic knowledge level questions, whose responses or solutions require just a primarily recall, or application of a theory and/or known to the student knowledge within known situations and contexts.
-On the other hand, HOCS level requires beyond one "correct" response, reference unequivocal or one-dimensional and is based sometimes, on other HOCS capabilities like system thinking, critical thinking, evaluative thinking, creative thinking, problem solving, decision making, and of course the capability to transfer (Tsaparlis and Zoller 2003).
-It also includes the application of a known theory or unusual situations Knowledge and strange for the student- responder.
-Student's response(s) on a HOCS level scored 2; meaning that the PS capability of the responding student is within this level.
+A LOCS-level response is an algorithmic, simplistic-trivial and/or one-dimensional response.
+The LOCS range is characterized by algorithmic knowledge-level questions, whose responses or solutions require only a primarily recall, or the application of a theory and/or knowledge that the student possesses within known situations and contexts.
+On the other hand, an HOCS-level response extends beyond one "correct", unequivocal or one-dimensional response, and is sometimes based on other HOCS capabilities such as system thinking, critical thinking, evaluative thinking, creative thinking, PB, decision-making, and of course the capability to transfer (Tsaparlis and Zoller 2003).
+It also includes the application of a known theory or unusual situations or knowledge that are unfamiliar to the student- responder.
+Students’ response(s) on an HOCS level scored two, meaning that the PS capabilities of the responding student was within this level.

-The following are examples of students' responses and their scoring: (0), 1 (LOCS) and 2 (HOCS).
+The following are examples of students' responses and their scores: 0, 1 (LOCS), and 2 (HOCS).

-Selected Students' Responses (for the same item):
+Selected Students' Responses (For the Same Item):

-The item (from post questionnaire): "A chemical factory was established in a certain city; some of the raw materials used there have a potential undesirable biological impact.
+The item (from the post questionnaire): "A chemical factory was established in a certain city; some of the raw materials used there have a potential undesirable biological impact.
 Ultimately, at the end of the chemical process, the residuals reach the river near the factory.
-The factory provides work to many city residents in which the unemployment rate is high.
-On the banks of the river there is a public park where the city residents spend vacations and holidays.
+The factory provides work to many residents of the city, in which the unemployment rate is high.
+On the banks of the river, there is a public park where the city residents spend vacations and holidays.
 The mayor had received several suggestions for solving the problems created by the factory's sewage.

-If the mayor would consult with you, what would you suggest to him to do-- in order to solve the factory's sewage problem(s)?
-Explain your response.
+If the mayor consulted with you, what would you suggest that he do to solve the factory's sewage problem(s)?
+Explain your response."

-Response score (0):
+Response score 0:

-- Student response: How does the factory affect the river?.
+- Student’s response: How does the factory affect the river?

-This response was assessed as irrelevant because it is doesn't address the problem which presented to him: The student makes no suggestion to the mayor to solve the problem created by the factory.
+This response was assessed as irrelevant because it is does not address the problem presented: the student makes no suggestion to the mayor as to how to solve the problem created by the factory.

 Response score 1 (LOCS):

-- Student response: close the park and not walk.
+- Student’s response: Close the park and not walk.

 This response is simplistic and algorithmic.
 This was assessed as a trivial knowledge-level response.